asyncapi/website/pages/docs/concepts/asyncapi-document/server-security.md

   type: userPassword
   ```

-- API key (either as user or as password)
+- API key (either as a user or as a password)

  ```yml
 type: apiKey